 I had another astounding synchronicity happen recently.
-A few weeks back, as I began exploring new opportunities to motivate people, I found myself back in an area of Toronto I grew up in during public school.
+A few weeks back, as I explored new opportunities to motivate people, I found myself back in an area of Toronto I grew up in during public school.
 I knew this had a profound meaning about my childhood and wasn't sure what.

 Just days later I went to visit the new Metro Hall Employment Services in downtown Toronto.
 It's the flagship for new state-of-the-art facilities helping job seekers develop and manage their careers.
-The centre was so futuristic and bright I felt I was in something out of the 2009 Star Trek movie!
+The centre was so futuristic and bright that it felt I was on the starship Enterprise from the 2009 Star Trek movie!
 See here

 My top 3 were: